Nabil-24-stack/Coterate-2nd/updated-prd.md

 #### 4.2.1 Dual-Tab Interface
 1. Design and implement the top-level navigation between Iteration and Insights tabs
 2. Create container components for each tab
-3. Implement state management for tab switching
+3. Implement state management for tab switching using React Router
 4. Develop visual indicators for active tab and linked insights

 ### 4.3 Figma Authentication Integration